nana-4/materia-theme/README.md

 - The included symbolic icons are based on [Material Design icons](https://github.com/google/material-design-icons) by Google.
 - The Chrome scrollbar extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
 - Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Materia with [oomox](https://github.com/themix-project/oomox).
-- @n3oxmind who helped improve the installation script.
+- @n3oxmind who helped improve the installation script we had.
 - @smurphos who made and provided the Cinnamon theme for Materia.
 - Our Meson code is heavily influenced by @monday15's [lounge-gtk-theme](https://github.com/monday15/lounge-gtk-theme).